GloCon

 Role & Contributions

-• Saved ~50+ design hours annually by eliminating full rebrand cycles
+• Saved 50+ design hours annually

-• Reduced environmental waste and production costs by reusing signage and branded elements
+• Reduced environmental waste through reusable signage

-• Improved internal brand consistency and made the event more recognizable across regions
+• Increased consistency and recognition across regions